MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/deploy-unpackaged-apps.md

 ---
-title: Windows App SDK deployment guide for non-MSIX-packaged apps
+title: Windows App SDK deployment guide for fx-dependent non-MSIX-packaged apps
 description: This article provides guidance about deploying non-MSIX-packaged apps (see [What is MSIX?](/windows/msix/overview)) that use the Windows App SDK.
 Non-MSIX-packaged apps include sparse-packaged and unpackaged apps. ms.topic: article ms.date: 05/21/2021